Ph.D., 1975, University of California at San Diego/ Scripps Institution of Oceanography

 Ocean carbon cycle, marine geochemistry of organic compounds, organic and inorganic nitrogen-cycle biochemistry silicate and carbonate biomineralization

-My research is concerned with the distribution and behavior of biogenic organic compounds in the marine environment, and the role of these compounds in the global carbon cycle.
+My research has been concerned with the distribution and behavior of biogenic organic compounds in the marine environment, and the role of these compounds in the global carbon cycle.
 Understanding how organic compounds behave requires knowledge of the biological, geological, and physical processes in the sea.
 Most biogenic organic compounds are produced in surface waters by phytoplankton as a result of photosynthesis.
 These compounds can enter the marine food chain by acting as food for bacteria or zooplankton.
 Organic compounds can also be affected by chemical and physical processes such as adsorption, photochemical degradation, and transport by currents.
-I am interested in the rates and mechanisms of the transformation reactions which occur as organic compounds are affected by these processes.
-To study transformation reactions, my students and I identify and measure the amount of individual organic compounds present in the environment with analytical techniques like gas chromatography, mass spectrometry, and high performance liquid chromatography (HPLC).
-We also use radiolabeled compounds as tracers to simulate the behavior of naturally occurring compounds.
-I am interested in organic compounds in all environments, particularly seawater, surface microlayer and sediments of open ocean and coastal areas.
+I have been interested in the rates and mechanisms of the transformation reactions which occur as organic compounds are affected by these processes.
+To study transformation reactions, my students and I identified and measured the amount of individual organic compounds present in the marine environment, particularly seawater, surface microlayer, particles, and sediments of open ocean and coastal areas.

 Abramson, L., C. Lee, Z. Liu, J. Szlosek and S. Wakeham.
 2010.
 Exchange between suspended and sinking particles in the northwest Mediterranean as inferred from the organic composition of in situ pump and sediment trap samples.
 Limnol.
 Oceanogr.
 55: 725-739